bluejekyll/blog/_posts/2018-12-27-announcing-pg-extend.md

 }
 ```

 The `Fatal` error type has a side-effect of failing any running transaction, and closing the connection to the DB.
-In my testing, if we panicked without a handler, it would cause Postgres to kill the entire DB process, and restart and recover.
+In my testing, if we panicked without a handler, it would cause Postgres to kill the entire DB process, restart and recover.
 This would be undesirable to say the least, thus the panic handler.
 Let's look at `pg_error::log` function, because it was really annoying:

 ### How to easily lose 3 days of development time